eellpp/pubScratchpad/health/health_metrics.md

 1. Measure your waist circumference at a horizontal line one inch above your belly button.
 2. Enter waist circumference and height by turning the dials

-ration = circumference in cm / Height in cm
+ratio = circumference in cm / Height in cm
 If less 0.5 its ok
 For 165 cm height the max waist is 31 cm